joshuacox/reactionetes/README.md

 #### install minikube

-minikube is updated often, it can't hurt to run this accordingly
+minikube and kubctl are updated often, it can't hurt to run this accordingly

 ```
-make minikube
+make reqs
 ```